SeisComP3/seiscomp3/src/trunk/apps/tools/scdb/descriptions/scdb.rst

 -----------

-Now scdb can be used to maintain a backup or archive the database that is not part of the realtime processing.
+Now scdb can be used to maintain a backup or archive the database that is not part of the real time processing.
 When running scdb as database write daemon it can inform a client about the database connection to use.
 A client sends a DatabaseRequest message and scdb sends back a DatabaseResponse message containing the database connection parameters.